ragibasif/aaru/README.md

 # aaru

-A repository that holds abandoned, proof of concept, and experimental projects.
+A repository that holds abandoned, proof of concept, demo builds, and experimental projects.